TeachBooks/Manual/book/features/pull_request_build.md

 ## Usage

-When opening a pull request, GitHub will shows this line:
+When opening a pull request, GitHub will show this line:

 ![Read the docs in GitHub preview](./figures/readthedocs1.png)